scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 This is because `OptionT` is a concrete data type with its own explicit `map` and `flatMap` methods.
-It wouldn't cause problems if we imported the syntax---the compiler would simply ignore it in favour of the explicit methods.
+It wouldn't cause problems if we imported the syntax---the compiler would ignore it in favour of the explicit methods.

-Remember that we're subjecting ourselves to this shenanigans because we're stubbornly refusing to use the universal Cats import, [`cats.implicits`][cats.implicits].
+Remember that we're subjecting ourselves to these shenanigans because we're stubbornly refusing to use the universal Cats import, [`cats.implicits`][cats.implicits].
 If we did use that import,